onflow/cadence-cookbook/contribute.md

         ![Cadence Cookbook Architecture](https://i.ibb.co/FWp6W1T/open-cadence-architecture.png)

 2. Add a new folder in the `modules` folder with the name of your Cadence recipe
-    - *Name it something that identifies what your recipe is about so that it’s easy to maintain*
+    - *Name it something that identifies what your recipe is about so that it is easy to maintain*
 3. In your newly created folder, create an `index.js` file as well as two folders, one named `cadence` and one named `description`
     - *Tip: Just copy the contents inside one of the already existing folders in the modules folder*
 4. Within the `cadence` folder you will have four files with the following names: